Storkfrasse/Discgolf/README.md

       * 'Lato' is used for the body text as it provides a nice contrast to the cursive whilst being easy to read for all.

  * ### Colour Scheme
-      I used black and white as a colour scheme for Discgolf. i want to keep it simpel and easy for the eyes.
+      I used black and white as a colour scheme for Discgolf. i want to keep it simple and easy for the eyes.